 Raised on equal parts Mozart, Mingus, and Mitchell, Elana studied conducting and violin, jazz guitar, and songwriting as an undergraduate at Yale.
 She has appeared on NPR’s Soundcheck, as well as on PBS’ Finding Your Roots.
 A sought-after studio musician, Elana also maintains a busy recording schedule, working with such varied artists as Peter Yarrow, the Dirty Projectors, and Catie Curtis.
-She held the guitar chair in the recent smash revival of Sweet Charity starring Tony award-winner, Sutton Foster, as well as in Kristin Chenoweth’s Broadway concert tour, For the Girls.
+She held the guitar chair in the smash revival of Sweet Charity starring Tony award-winner, Sutton Foster, as well as in Kristin Chenoweth’s Broadway concert tour, For the Girls.

 When not performing, recording, or writing, Elana spends her time chasing her daughters, Maya and Acadia, with her wife, Julia.